blessdarah/school-mis/resources/views/staff/notes.md

 Here are some ideas on how the teacher should fill in marks.

 Class master should be able to register all the subjects that each teacher teaches for his/her class.
-This makes it easy for the system to
+This makes it easy for the system to...

 1. Admin will have to create sequence and set the lastest date for marks to be filled
 2. Admin will then 'open' these sequence under a particular term